JanTristanH/harzer-wander-buddy/backend/hwb/README.md

 - show user location on map and center on it ✔️
 - update Readme for dev instructions ✔️
 - build ui5 app & rewrite path in express ✔️
+- sorting column
+- add quick view for selected POI
+  - contains navigate to button that opens maps
+- Profile page
+- basic tour planning
-- nice illustrated message on initial routes view
+- nice illustrated message on initial routes view -> show list of tours
 - refactor routes to use joined travel time key (-> persist later, can recalculate dynamically)
 - /policies/terms-of-service & /policies/privacy-policy => maintain on website
 - upgrade developer to production key